a3sha2/asltest/CONTRIBUTING.md

      that can be used as scaffolds for understanding the underpinnings and design decisions of the tool).
   1. The tool is community-driven, with a very open concept of contribution that is always credited with authorship offers when writing relevant papers.

-\* if you specify `--use-aroma`, filtering of the ICA-AROMA noise components and smoothing of the data will be applied to the bold file containing the phrase `desc-smoothAROMAnonaggr_bold`.
-Please see the [fMRIPrep ICA-AROMA documentation][link_aroma] for details.

 ## Practical guide to submitting your contribution